Parkland Walk: Crouch End Hill to Highgate tunnels

 Beyond this, the cutting opens out on the northern side as the route skirts a hill, parallel to Hornsey Lane where some apartment blocks have been built.
 The route bridges Stanhope Road on a footbridge replacing the original structure.
 The route continues on an embankment to a brick-built bridge over Northwood Road, beneath which traffic can flow in only one direction at a time.

 The surrounding ground rises rapidly and the route becomes a cutting at the end of which the portals of the southern pair of Highgate tunnels come into view.
 Vestiges of line-side electrical equipment for the planned 1930s electrification of the line and part of the structure of the old Highgate station are visible through the tunnels.
 The tunnels are closed to pedestrian access; consequently, the main route ends here with an exit onto Holmesdale Road.
 Should the walker choose to proceed further, they can travel uphill along Holmesdale Road which soon joins Archway Road; continuing along Archway Road, travelling north past Highgate station, leads to the junction between Archway Road and Muswell Hill Road.

 Cranley Gardens to Alexandra Palace

-The route between the northern end of the Highgate Tunnels and the Northern Line depot at Wellington Junction is used by trains entering the depot; the rest of the cutting around Highgate Wood from Wellington Junction to Cranley Gardens station is outside the wood's fence.
+The route between the northern end of the Highgate Tunnels and the Northern Line depot at Wellington Junction is used by trains entering the depot; the rest of the cutting around Highgate Wood from Wellington Junction to is outside the wood's fence.
 It is not officially part of Parkland Walk and so is allowed to stay overgrown.

 A further shorter section of the walk begins along Muswell Hill Road, just beyond Cranley Gardens, where the road overbridge crosses the old line.
-At the site of the former Cranley Gardens railway station the old trackbed has been replaced with a school and housing.
+At the site of the former station, the old trackbed has been replaced with a school and housing.
 The walk continues opposite, via steps down to the trackbed, towards Alexandra Palace, skirting the side of Muswell Hill.
 The span of the seventeen-arch viaduct over St James's Lane gives a view eastwards and southwards over London.
 The route ends with a pedestrian tunnel, replacing the former overbridge, which passes under the road Muswell Hill itself.
 At this point, Muswell Hill primary school has been built on the trackbed and the suburb's former railway station.

-The pedestrian route by-passes the primary school and leads into Alexandra Park, where further remains of the rail route can be seen.
-The former Alexandra Palace station building still exists and is used for community purposes.
+The pedestrian route by-passes the primary school and leads into Alexandra Park, where further remains of the railway route can be seen.
+The former Alexandra Palace station building is extant and is used for community purposes.

 Wildlife

 Flora

 No trees were permitted to grow close to the track when the railway was operational.
-The range of trees found today has grown up in the last fifty years.
-Most arrived naturally (oak, ash, birch, hawthorn, cherry, apple, holly, rowan, sycamore and yew), but a few additional species have been planted (field maple, hazel, black Italian poplar and white poplar).
+The range of trees found today has grown up in the last fifty years; most arrived naturally (oak, ash, birch, hawthorn, cherry, apple, holly, rowan, sycamore and yew), but a few additional species have been planted (field maple, hazel, black Italian poplar and white poplar).

 More than three hundred species of wild flowers have been recorded on the Parkland Walk.
 They range from commonplace to exotic.
 Species sighted include Michaelmas daisies, goldenrods, buddleia and Guernsey fleabane.